 ‘Believe Women’ doesn’t mean women never lie.
 It means accepting that men sometimes do, too

 The debate is not necessarily "black and white". "'Believe Women' is a problematic phrase if you understand it to mean, “never believe another man again.”
 It’s not problematic if you understand it to mean that men have had a decades-long dominance of the believability market.
 “Believe Women” doesn’t assume that women never lie; it makes the point that for too many decades, we’ve assumed they always do."
-Monica Hesse reports for The Washington Post.
+Monica Hesse reports.

 From The Washington Post